 Introduction

-This document is a draft Call for Proposals on video coding technology with compression capabilities that significantly exceed those of the HEVC standard the HEVC standard (Rec.
+This document is a Call for Proposals on video coding technology with compression capabilities that significantly exceed those of the HEVC standard (Rec.
 ITU-T H.265 | ISO/IEC 23008-2) and its current extensions.
-This draft Call for Proposals (CfP) has been issued jointly by ITU-T SG16 Q.6 (VCEG) and ISO/IEC JTC 1/SC 29/W G11 (MPEG), and the evaluation of submissions is planned to be conducted in joint collaboration.
-It is planned to release a final Call for Proposals in October 2017.
-Please note that the final Call for Proposals may differ from this document.
+This Call for Proposals (CfP) has been issued jointly by ITU-T SG16 Q.6 (VCEG) and ISO/IEC JTC 1/SC 29/W G11 (MPEG), and the evaluation of submissions will be conducted in joint collaboration.

 Purpose and procedure